A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Deep Learning Techniques for Relation Extraction

 \subsubsection{\textbf{Attention-based Neural Networks}}

-Attention-based neural networks \cite{yu2019beyond,yuan2021relation} enhance the correlations between relation representations and text representations, highlighting important information from text representations for RE.
-Earlier \cite{shen2016attention, jat2018improving} incorporated word-level attention for sentence-level relation extraction. \citeauthor{distiawan2019neural} \shortcite{distiawan2019neural} utilized n-gram based attention model to map the multi-word entity and relationship mentions into uniquely identified entities and predicates. \citeauthor{zhang2017position} \shortcite{zhang2017position} exploited the combination of position-based attention and semantic similarity-based attention in the neural attention model.
-Some works combined attention networks with various models to capture multiple-grained entity and relation features.
-For example, \citeauthor{nayak2020effective} \shortcite{nayak2020effective} proposed a multi-focused attention model for RE, where dependency distance is incorporated to help identify the essential words in the input.
-The multi-factor attention is helpful to focus on various pieces of evidence to determine the relationship.
-Unlike previous models utilizing token-level attention, \citeauthor{yu2019beyond} \shortcite{yu2019beyond} introduced segment-level attention to select and model the distributed representations of relational expressions. \citeauthor{zhang2019multi} \shortcite{zhang2019multi} introduced an attention-based capsule network for clustering the features in multi-labeled relation extraction. \citeauthor{li2020self} \shortcite{li2020self} proposed a self-attention \cite{vaswani2017attention} enhanced model with entity-aware embeddings.
+Attention-based neural networks \cite{yu2019beyond,shen2016attention} enhance the correlations between relation representations and text representations, highlighting important information for RE.
+Earlier studies \cite{shen2016attention, jat2018improving} incorporated word-level attention with sentence-level relation extraction.
+Recent works \cite{nayak2020effective,yu2019beyond,li2020self} combined attention networks with various models to capture multiple-grained entity and relation features.
+For example, \citeauthor{nayak2020effective} \shortcite{nayak2020effective} proposed a multi-focused attention model for RE, where dependency distance is incorporated to help identify the triplets in the input.
+The multi-factor attention helps focus on various pieces of evidence to determine the relationship. \citeauthor{yu2019beyond} \shortcite{yu2019beyond} introduced segment-level attention to select and model distributed representations of relational expressions. \citeauthor{li2020self} \shortcite{li2020self} proposed a self-attention \cite{vaswani2017attention} enhanced model with entity-aware embeddings.
+Overall, attention mechanisms allow models to focus on relevant parts of the text when predicting relations, effectively overcoming the limitations of CNNs and RNNs in handling long-range dependencies.
+They can capture complex sentence structures and relationships between entities regardless of their position in the text.
+However, these models can be computationally expensive and require a significant amount of data to train effectively.